WLOO

-WLOO (channel 35) is a television station licensed to Vicksburg, Mississippi, United States, serving the Jackson area as an affiliate of MyNetworkTV.
-Owned by Tougaloo College, it has a joint sales agreement (JSA) with Fox affiliate WDBD (channel 40, owned by American Spirit Media).
-Both stations, in turn, are controlled under a shared services agreement (SSA) by Gray Media, owner of NBC affiliate WLBT, channel 3 (with Gray providing limited engineering support to WLOO).
+WLOO (channel 35) is a television station licensed to Vicksburg, Mississippi, United States, serving the Jackson area.
+It is programmed primarily as an independent station, but maintains a secondary affiliation with MyNetworkTV.
+WLOO is owned by Tougaloo College and operated by Gray Media alongside NBC affiliate WLBT (channel 3) and Fox affiliate WDBD (channel 40).
 The three stations share studios on South Jefferson Street in downtown Jackson; WLOO's transmitter is located on Thigpen Road southeast of Raymond, Mississippi.